jeffwidman/dotfiles/README.md

 # My dotfiles

-Works on *nix, optimized for OS X.
+Works on *nix, optimized for macOS.

 Managed using [Stow](http://www.gnu.org/software/stow/), so you can pick and choose which programs to install.